alan-turing-institute/netts/docs/docs/python_basics.md

 Netts uses [Openie5](https://github.com/dair-iitd/OpenIE-standalone) and [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) under the hood.
 These are both [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) programmes that we installed in the previous step.
 We use a [context manager](https://book.pythontips.com/en/latest/context_managers.html) to start the servers, which makes sure they are both automatically shut down when processing finishes.

 !!! warning
-    The servers are extremely memory hungry.
+    The servers are extremely memory hungry, using ~8GB.
 If the server fails to start you probably ran out of memory and failed silently.
 Try on a machine with more memory.

 ### Process a transcript